Football in Germany: 'The fans own the club'

 The founding members of the league came from three countries - England, Spain and Italy.
 But, despite Germany being home to some of Europe's biggest clubs, no German teams were involved.

-This has been widely seen as linked to the role German supporters have in the running of their clubs.
-In most cases, commercial investors are not allowed to hold a stake larger than 49%, leaving the fans - or members - with the power to veto decisions.
+This has been widely linked to the the role German supporters have in the running of their clubs.
+Commercial interests are not allowed to hold a stake larger than 49%, leaving the fans - or members - with the power to veto decisions.

 Plans for the creation of the European Super League are on hold, after several of the teams involved announced their withdrawal.